edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 type: model
 series: '16'

-# set authority-id and brand-id your developer-id
+# set authority-id and brand-id to your developer-id
 authority-id: <developer-id>
 brand-id: <developer-id>